 Another reason to practice breathwork?
 We’re probably already breathing incorrectly.
 “Most people breathe short and shallow breaths, which means that our digestive system is not being stimulated correctly,” says Rishi.
 “If the digestive system, eliminatory system, liver, kidneys, and adrenal glands are not being stimulated and balanced, then we are more likely holding onto our ‘shit’ in more ways than one.
 I always like to let people know, if you breathe deep, you will be able to literally let go of the physical and mental ‘shit’ you’re holding onto in life.
 So, that includes physical toxins, old stories, and old patterns that are no longer serving you.”

-Above, watch as Rishi takes us through five different breathing exercises to help do everything, from focusing harder to dispelling our “imaginary disabilities.”
-Whether you make them a part of your at-home morning or before-bed routines or use them as a midday quick fix in the office bathroom (hey, no judgment), treat the above as your intro to the healing world of breathwork.
+Watch as Rishi takes us through five different breathing exercises to help do everything, from focusing harder to dispelling our “imaginary disabilities.”
+Whether you make them a part of your at-home morning or before-bed routines or use them as a midday quick fix in the office bathroom (hey, no judgment), treat this as your intro to the healing world of breathwork.
 “The most important thing to remember is that your breath is the only element that your mind will obey.
 If you learn how to control your breath, you will be able to control your mind and your emotions.
 You’ll be able to stay in your venter in the midst of chaos,” says Rishi.
 Sounds good to us.